Plan proposes big changes in Iowa's congressional districts

 "We believe Iowans deserve a fair redistricting process, without interference from politicians, and without partisan amendments.
 We encourage Iowans to examine Plan 1 and to make their voices heard at three public hearings next week,” he said.

-House Democratic Leader Jennifer Konfrst said she plans to vote yes on the first set of maps.
+House Democratic Leader Jennifer Konfrst and Iowa Democratic Party Chair Ross Wilburn said they plans to vote yes on the first set of maps.

+The maps could have a significant impact on state legislators because the new legislative boundaries place many incumbents in the same district.

+It appears 24 Senators and 38 House members would be in a district with another incumbent, for a total of 62 lawmakers who would have to run against each other, move or drop out.
+In the House, it's eight Democrats and 30 Republicans, including Grassley, who was placed in the same district as Shannon Latham.
+In the Senate, seven Democrats and 17 Republicans are paired in districts.

+Konfrst said she is reminding incumbents to not make any decisions until a map is signed into law.

+“No for sale signs in the yard, no declarative statements about what they’re going to do," she said.

 If the first maps are rejected, the LSA has 35 days to draw up a second set.
 Lawmakers again must vote them up or down.
-If that plan is rejected, the agency again has 35 days to draw a third set.
-Lawmakers may amend the maps like any other legislation before approving them.
+If a second plan is rejected, the agency has 35 days to draw a third set.
+Only then could lawmakers amend the maps like any other legislation before approving them.

-In 2000, the Legislature rejected the first set of maps but approved the second.
-In 2010, lawmakers approved the first set of maps.

 Redistricting is required every 10 years and new lines are to be redrawn based on population changes reflected in the U.S. census.